 often.
 The shelves in his house were filled with trophies that attested to

+his prowess.
 The years marched on relentlessly.
 The first time he couldn't lift a

 heavy log, he joked about it; but later that same day I saw him outside